Yen, franc gain as geopolitical tensions weigh; euro rebounds

 Merkel’s allies suffered their worst election result since 1950 on Sunday, in a setback that raised tensions within the country’s crisis-prone national government.

 The euro, however, was little fazed.
-It rose 0.3 percent to $1.1592 EUR= against the dollar as the greenback sold off against a basket of currencies .DXY.
+It rose 0.3 percent to $1.1592 against the dollar as the greenback sold off against a basket of currencies.

 Analysts said the euro’s fortunes over the next few days would be determined in part by the Italian government’s annual budget, which the cabinet is due to approve later on Monday.